Richest football club owners in the world

 In 2016, Massimo Morti sold all 29.5% of his shares and leftInter Milan

 completely after 21 years, and the Chinese ownership of Inter began.
 The 60-year-old owner of Inter Milan is the largest shareholder of the Suning.com.

 He studied at Nanjing Normal University and also is the second-largest shareholder Suning Appliance Group.

-In 2018, Zhang Jindong's son, who is 26 years old Steve, became the youngest president in the history of the club.
+In 2018, Zhang Jindong's son, Steve, became the youngest president in the history of the club.

 Robert Kraft (New England Revolution)

 Robert Kraft, who was born on June 5, 1941, in Massachusetts, a chairman, and CEO of the Kraft Group, is one of the richest football club owners in the world.
 He has invested in various industries, including sports, entertainment, manufacturing, and real estate.